wufei90/mmr-nft-marketplace/README.md

 ### Next Steps

 For the next steps, we could port over the queries implemented in this app using [The Graph](https://thegraph.com/).
 The Graph will open up many more data access patterns including things like pagination, filtering, and sorting which are necessary for more advanced applications.

+We can also add additional steps to prepare for a deployment in production, such as veryfing the contracts that have been deployed.